Search

 Yala National Park

-Dense jungles, lakes, lagoons, grasslands, riverine and coastal areas provide a wide spectrum of habitats, making Yala hospitable to a range of flora and fauna.
+The most visited National Park in Sri Lanka offers dense jungles, lakes, lagoons, grasslands, riverine and coastal areas.
+Although made world famous for its leopards, Yala’s wide spectrum of habitats makes it hospitable to a range of flora and fauna.

 Sri Lanka’s most popular wildlife destination

-The best time to visit Yala is between February and July when the water levels of the park are quite low, bringing animals into the open.
+Yala is situated in the Dry zone, usually receiving all its rain during the North East monsoon, with the months preceding the monsoon being the driest (September-October) and all the green vegetation turns brown.
+The best time to visit Yala is on the other side of the North East monsoon, between February and July when the water levels of the park are gradually receding, bringing animals into the open.

 Experiences